Flank/flank/docs/flank_mixpanel_metrics.md

 ## Bundle and package id [app_id]

-This event contains information about bundle id for ios and package id for android project.
+This event contains information about the bundle id for ios and the package id for android project.
 Additionally, contains platform type (android, ios).
 This event allows implementing ```Who uses Flank``` report with additional breakdown by ```device type```.

 Fields: